 In today’s political atmosphere, the elite 1% would all convene at a local island resort and figure out how they could pool their money in order to stop him.
-Inland, limousines from far and wide would line-up outside of dark faced buildings and oil magnates, pharmaceutical company CEOs, and land developers would all get together with an agenda that would use the land that belongs to the American people for their own personal, financial gain.
+Further inland, the best limousines like limo Raleigh NC would travel from far and wide to line-up outside of dark faced buildings and oil magnates, pharmaceutical company CEOs, and land developers would all get together with an agenda that would use the land that belongs to the American people for their own personal, financial gain.
 Theodore Roosevelt surely had his opponents, but to his credit the overall good of the people was served.

 The 26th President of the United States had a love of the great wild west.
 After the death of his first wife and his mother, both on the same day, he left New York and ventured to the Badlands of South Dakota in an attempt to heal and escape a life filled with painful reminders Nothing in the Badlands was remotely reminiscent of his life back East.
 It was here that he became the environmental activist known for preserving lands for National Parks.